SGrinstead/Launch_Mod2Week4_Assessment/README.md

     * What will the table name be?
     * What will the column name(s) be?
     * What is the name of the database you are connecting to?

+the database name will be Bikes, the table name will be bikes, and the columns will be named id, type, and date

     ```C#
     namespace BikeApp